Introduction to Electrical Power Systems

 |U_12 | = |U| √3

-The IEC 60038 standards ensure consistency in voltage levels worldwide, minimizing compatibility issues.
-Key updates include:
+The IEC 60038 standards ensure consistent voltage levels globally, minimizing compatibility issues and power losses.
+Key standard voltages include:

 Practical Applications of Three-Phase Power Systems